emskiphoto/noaa-weather-hourly/README.md

     - (Alternatively) Merge multiple years of data as a single large file by "+ Select" multiple files.
 Then select "Output Format" csv, click on "Configure and Add" and "Add Order to Cart".
 "Proceed to Cart", provide and Email address and click "Submit".
 Check email inbox for a "Climate Data Online request 1234567 complete" message and download the LCD CSV file to any local folder using the "Download" link.
 Do not change the name(s) of the LCD file(s).

 ## Process Details
-The `noaa-weather-hourly` makes the source LCD file ready-to-use by resolving the following data formatting and quality issues.
+The `noaa_weather_hourly` makes the source LCD file ready-to-use by resolving the following data formatting and quality issues.
 <img alt="Raw LCD file data issues" width="600px" src='images\Raw LCD file data issues.PNG' />

-NOAA LCD files can contain more than 100 types of meteorological observations, but `noaa-weather-hourly` processes only [these output columns](#output-columns).
+NOAA LCD files can contain more than 100 types of meteorological observations, but `noaa_weather_hourly` processes only [these output columns](#output-columns).
 This is a standalone process that does not access any external (internet) resources and operates only in the directory it is intiated in.

 1. Creates a copy of the source LCD file(s), leaving the source file(s) unmodified
 2. Extracts ID data and gathers additional station details